Water Sustainability & Protection Unit

-The Site Restoration and Groundwater Protection Branch is an integral part of the Programs regulating discharges to land from wastewater treatment plants, water reclamation plants, onsite wastewater treatment systems (such as septic systems), confined animal feeding operations, wineries, and other waste discharges to land overseen by the San Diego Water Board.
+The Water Sustainability and Protection Unit is an integral part of the Programs regulating discharges to land from wastewater treatment plants, water reclamation plants, onsite wastewater treatment systems (such as septic systems), confined animal feeding operations, wineries, and other waste discharges to land overseen and surface waters.
 The Water Sustainability and Protection Units is responsible for a large portion of the following programs:

-Links Related to Recycled Water:
+Links related to the Recycled Water Program:

-3. Onsite Wastewater Treatment Systems (OWTS) – The San Diego Water Board regulates discharges from certain OWTS (septic systems and supplemental/ advanced treatment systems that use subsurface disposal) .
+- Discharges to land from certain onsite wastewater treatment systems (OWTS) (i.e.septic systems and supplemental/ advanced treatment systems used for subsurface disposal).
 OWTS are used in areas that do not have sewage collection systems and centralized wastewater treatment systems.
 When properly designed and maintained, OWTS treat domestic wastewater to reduce impacts to water quality and protect public health.
-In accordance with the State Water Board OWTS Policy, the San Diego Water Board can defer regulation of qualifying OWTS to local agencies.

 Links Related to OWTS: